iconclass/server/src/help/aboutb.md

 <br/><br/>
 __CD-ROM series incorporating the Iconclass system__
 {{% aimg aboutpage_saurcd %}}
 These CD-ROM's were all produced by the Iconclass team of Computer & Letteren for KG Saur, the Courtauld Institute and De Graaf Publishers.
 All CD's contain a database management application, a dataset of pictures, and the complete Iconclass system as a linked and embedded object (OLE).
+The CD-ROM <b>Dutch Printer's Devices 15th - 17th century</b> contained the definitive version of the catalogue of which the first pilot had been published in 1991.

 __1999-2000: Iconclass "Libertas" Browser 1.0__  (first online Browser edition)
 Design and Programming: Etienne Posthumus, supervised by Jörgen van den Berg at the Computer & Letteren Department of Utrecht university, on behalf of the Iconclass Research & Development Group.